WallarooLabs/wally/book/python/using-connectors.md

 ## Running Connector Scripts

 To run an application that makes use of these connectors we'll need to understand how the connector scripts work.
-You can find a number of the included connectors [here](https://github.com/WallarooLabs/wallaroo/tree/{{book.wallaroo_version}}/connectors/).
+Wallaroo includes a [library of connectors](https://github.com/WallarooLabs/wallaroo/tree/{{book.wallaroo_version}}/connectors/) to help get you started.
 We'll look at `udp_source` and `udp_sink` as used in the example introduced above.

-These are self-contained python scripts.
-Some of them may expect a related python library to be installed and available for import but our example uses the UDP facilities provider for by Python's standard library.
-Be sure that your python path is set up to include the wallaroo library.
+These included connectors are self-contained Python scripts.
+Some of them may expect a related Python library to be installed and available for import but our example uses the UDP facilities provider for by Python's standard library.
+Be sure that your Python path is set up to include the Wallaroo library.

 If we run one of these scripts we'll see there are some required arguments listed.
 The first one should be familiar. `--application-module` is the same as the one seen when running a Wallaroo worker (if you need a review of those command line parameters check the [Running Wallaroo](/book/running-wallaroo/running-wallaroo.md) section).
 Providing this argument allows the script to autodetect most of your settings by reading the same application description that your wallaroo app runs with.